Police officers are often called to provide the first official response to domestic violence.

 If a Domestic Violence Order has been issued in New Zealand, or in another State of Australia, then it must be registered in Queensland by attending a local court house before it is able to be enforced in Queensland.

-An aggrieved, or persons who are authorised by the aggrieved, may also apply for a protection order.
+An aggrieved, or persons who are authorised by the aggrieved, may also apply to a court for a protection order.

 These are commonly referred to by police officers as ‘private applications’.